cgiffard/Behaviour-Assertion-Sheets/README.md

 *	Monitor for service availability and downtime
 *	Integration testing and integrity verification
-*	Use BAS inside of an existing test framework like Mocha to verify output, or even as reporting middleware inside express
+*	Use BAS inside of an existing test framework like Mocha to verify output, or even as reporting middleware inside your express application

-Anybody who has ever used CSS can use Bas - the syntax is easy and familiar.
+Anybody who has ever used CSS can use Bas - the [syntax is easy and familiar.]
+(#sheet-syntax)

 ## Installing